emmywritescode/Adventure-Works-Cycles-Report/README.md

 Here's the link to my SQL [query](https://github.com/emmywritescode/SQL-Queries/blob/main/Adventure%20Works%20Cycles%202019.sql).

 ## Modelling
-The data was modelled with the appropriate primary key and foreign key relationships from the tables.
+The model uses a comination of the star-schema and a normalized schema.
 Overall, there are three (3) dimensions tables and two (2) facts tables.
 Two tables created named ‘Calendar’ and ‘CustomerFirstOrders’ tables were generated using New Table, Power Query and DAX functions.
 The Orders table was joined to the Products table in a one-to-many relationship.
 The Calendar table was also joined to the Orders table in a one-to-many relationship while the Customers table was joined to the CustomersFirstOrders table in a one-to-one relationship.

 ![](data_model.png)